 Blini are a type of pancake made from wheat or sometimes buckwheat flour.
 Traditionally from Russia and the Ukraine, blini come in a variety of sizes and can be served in different ways.

-I used the yeasted bite-sized version for my caviar blini.
+I used the yeasted bite-sized version for my blini recipe.
 They take a little longer to prepare but they are incredibly delicious – perfect if you want to impress!

-I used dried easy bake (“fast–acting”) yeast in this recipe – the type used in bread machines.
-This type of yeast is typically mixed in with the flour and doesn’t require proofing first.
+NOTE: I used rapid rise yeast (also known as “fast–acting” or “instant rise”) in this recipe – the type used in bread machines.
+This type of yeast is typically mixed in with the flour and doesn’t require activating first.

 Combine melted butter, whole milk, cream, warm water and an egg yolk in a large bowl.
 It is best if all the liquid ingredients are at room temperature.